hazer-hazer/Jacy-Dev-Book/_docs/user-guide/index.md

 Prefix and postfix operators in _Jacy_ all have one precedence by groups: postfix is stronger than prefix operator.

+{:> Custom operators [future feature]:}
+> Is is planned to add custom operators in the future, likely it will be similar to how Swift does it.
+> Anyway, the first versions won't allow customizing operators.

 #### Operator precedence table

 This table shows which operators are stronger than others, associativity is marked as "left to right" for left-associative operators and "right to left" for right-associative operators.